 Do you have to peel carrots before eating?

 Nope.
 You don’t have to.
-The outside of the carrot is totally edible, though some people don’t care for the taste or appearance of it.
+The outside of the carrot is totally edible, though some people don’t care for the slightly bitter taste or appearance of it.
 So whether or not you peel your carrots when making these sautéed carrots is a personal preference.

 Other easy vegetable side dishes you will love